omkarkhoche3448/30-day-JS-Challenge/README.md

 Contributions are welcome!
 If you have suggestions for improvements or additional tasks, feel free to open an issue or submit a pull request.
 ```

+### Steps to Update README

+1. **Replace Placeholder URLs**: Update the `https://your-weather-app-live-link.com` and similar placeholders with the actual URLs where your projects are hosted.
+2. **Commit Changes**: Save your changes to `README.md`, then use the following commands to commit and push the updates:

+    ```bash
+    git add README.md
+    git commit -m "Added live project links" git push
+    ```

+3. **Verify Links**: Make sure to test the links to ensure they are correctly pointing to your live projects.